-The Mid-Semester Course Analysis, referred to as the Small Group Instructional Diagnosis in the literature, is a mid-semester evaluation technique that provides instructors with rich qualitative feedback from their students regarding the learning environment in a course.
+Colby’s Center for Teaching and Learning staffers Carol Hurney and Jordan Troisi are international leaders on the mid-semester feedback technique of Small Group Instructional Diagnosis, referred to at Colby as Mid-Semester Course Analysis.
+The approach provides instructors with rich qualitative feedback from their students regarding the learning environment in a course.
 Results obtained from a MSCA offers an opportunity for faculty and students to engage in a formative reflection on the teaching and learning environment at mid-point of the semester.

 Briefly, the CTL consultant will connect with the instructor, then spend about 30 minutes working with the students during class.
 The students will work in small groups to answer the following questions:

 - What helps you learn in this course?

 - What hinders your learning in this course?

 - What suggestions do you have to improve learning in this course?